 (Para materiales en español sobre las reglas de divulgación de cabildeo de California, desplácese hasta el final de la página)

 Nonprofit organizations that engage in public policy advocacy in California may have reporting obligations under California’s Political Reform Act (PRA) and its implementing regulations.
-Take a look at our resources below to learn more about the PRA and its impact on nonprofit advocacy in California, particularly with respect to ballot measure activity and lobbying of state officials.
+In addition, California’s citizen-initiated ballot measure process is regulated under the California Constitution and the California Election Code.
+Take a look at our resources below to learn more about the regulations impacting nonprofit advocacy in California, particularly with respect to ballot measure activity and lobbying of state officials.

 To effectively influence legislation, it helps to find out the procedures to follow, the relevant people to talk to, and the legislative calendar.